 How to use this ROI calculator

 This is the part that matters.
 Depending on the level you’re calculating, don’t use something like total revenue.
 If you do that, the output may be misleading.
-We want to look at calls or work generated from that campaign, promos etc. we want to know what money came back from each activity and the source the expense is tied to.
+We want to look at calls or work generated from that campaign, promos, etc. we want to know what money came back from each activity and the source the expense is tied to. - Hit Calculate.

 Accountability

-Being accountable is required to accurate measurements when it comes to ROI.
-For example, when running an advertising campaign, its incredibly important to understand how to “give” a sale to that campaign.
+Being accountable is required for accurate measurements when it comes to ROI.
+For example, when running an advertising campaign, it’s incredibly important to understand how to “give” a sale to that campaign.
 If you know definitely where it came from, you can understand what’s an actual return.
 Fuzzy data is bad data.

 A simple use case

-You run ads for “electrical repair near me” and you want it to lead into bigger tickets.
+You run ads for “electrical repair near me,” and you want it to lead to bigger tickets.
 In this case, we’re measuring the ROI from the ad campaign.
 You can also calculate the ROAS which is a different measurement (return on ad spend) here.
-But with this we can even calculate each different job and break it down to profitability.
+But with this, we can even calculate each different job and break it down to profitability.

 What you spent: